Hackkmann/OTP-BYPASS/README.md

+# RAV7N APP OTP BYPASSER AND SIM SWAPPER APK FOR ANDROID
 # OTP-BYPASS
-Advanced Threat Simulator 2024 is a black-hat tool designed for hacking OTP systems, executing SIM swap attacks, and reviving sessions.
+THE RAV7N APP is a black-hat tool designed for hacking OTP systems, executing SIM swap attacks, and reviving sessions.
 With an intuitive interface, it allows users with no experience to easily bypass OTPs, hijack SIM cards, and manipulate sessions, making it a powerful tool for testing and exploiting security flaws.

 # Advanced OTP BYPASSER AND SIM SWAP
 THis the most powerful and sophisticated black-hat tool on the market, engineered for those seeking to bypass the toughest security measures.
 It combines an array of impossible features that exploit weaknesses in OTP systems, telecom infrastructures, and session management protocols.
 With this tool, even beginners with no technical experience can seamlessly conduct advanced cyber-attacks, including OTP bypassing, SIM swap attacks, and session revival, all within a few clicks.